-B.A.
-Honors in History, Delhi University; M.A. in Modern History, Jawaharlal Nehru University; Ph.D. in Mass Communications, Philip Merrill College of Journalism, University of Maryland
+College/University: B.A., Delhi University; M.A.
+Jawaharlal Nehru University; Ph.D.
+University of Maryland

 Kalyani Chadha’s research broadly focuses on issues of media globalization; the implications of new media technologies with a particular emphasis on international contexts as well as the media and journalism landscape in India.
 Her work has appeared in leading journals such as Media, Culture and Society, the Journal of Broadcast and Electronic Media, and Global Media and Communication and Convergence.She has also presented at major media and journalism related conferences including AEJMC, IAMCR, ICA and NCA.
 She is a co-founder of the Journalism Interactive (j/i) conference and also directs the Merrill College’s Media, Self and Society Scholars Program.

 Chadha was promoted to associate professor in April, 2017.

 Stine Eckert and Kalyani Chadha, Muslim Bloggers in Germany: An Emergent Counterpublic, Media Culture and Society, 2013 Vol. 35(8).

 Kalyani Chadha, Michael Koliska and Anandam Kavoori, Post Colonial Insights as Lens: Interrogating the Discourse of New Media Technologies.
 In R.L.
 Schwartz (Ed).
 Communicating Colonialism, Peter Lang Publishing (2013).